| Safe Haskell | None |

 'keepEffectfull board es' returns the elements of es

 that have an effect.
-Elements of es
+Elements of es are played in sequence.

 maybePlay :: Model -> Playable Event -> Maybe (Model, T Core, Maybe Event) #